mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- This should be replaced like for like - it was a paving slab NOT Tarmac - this is a conservation area, 8th October :- [8271391](https://www.fixmystreet.com/report/8271391)
+- There are now 5 streetlights out, 8th October :- [8271326](https://www.fixmystreet.com/report/8271326)
 - Van there last two days in a passing place, 8th October :- [8271143](https://www.fixmystreet.com/report/8271143)
 - Overhanging trees in Green Lane Hucclecote, 8th October :- [8270861](https://www.fixmystreet.com/report/8270861)
 - Flytipped supermarket trolley full of bin bags, 8th October :- [8270581](https://www.fixmystreet.com/report/8270581)